geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 As long as we can enforce that.

 **Geohot** [00:23:24]
-Because I want to apply the paths to the shape tracker, but then I don't want to apply the upcasts to the unknowns to the shape tracker.
+Because I want to apply the paths to the ShapeTracker, but then I don't want to apply the upcasts to the unknowns to the ShapeTracker.

 **Chenyu** [00:23:36]
 Yeah, this is like,